 Popular for day trips from Winnipeg year-round, Birds Hill Provincial Park is particularly charming in the fall.
 Admire autumnal hues along trails like the Cedar Bog Trail (3.5 km) or the Aspen Trail (6.4 km) or cycle on a mountain-biking designated trail like the Oak Ridge Trail (6.4 km).

-Nearby, explore The Village, a brand new shopping and dining destination located beside Pineridge Hollow.
-Stroll through the outdoor plaza and step into unique shops like Teekca's Boutique, The Faded Barn and Flourish.
-Now in a new space, the farmers' market continues to bring its bounty with local growers.
+Nearby, explore The Village, a shopping and dining destination located beside Pineridge Hollow.
+Stroll through the outdoor plaza and step into unique shops like Naturely., The Faded Barn, Flourish and Aster & Co.
+Boutique The annual farmers' markets continue to feature local growers, artisans and more.
 Looking for food and beverage?
-Grab a coffee from Empty Cup, a cocktail or beer from the The Village Square and a delicious hearty meal from NuBurger!
-For even more reason to visit, plan your trip around a workshop or event - with everything from yoga and punch needling to embroidery and watercolour to choose from.
+Grab a coffee from Empty Cup, a cocktail or beer from The Village Square and a delicious hearty meal from NuBurger!
+For even more reasons to visit, plan your trip around a workshop or event, with everything from yoga and crochet to cake decorating and bouquet making to choose from.

 2. Big Valley Park